Becoming an Optician in Michigan

 Outlook and Salaries for Opticians in Michigan

-Data from the Bureau of Labor Statistics (BLS) shows that in 2017 there were about 3,650 people working as opticians in Michigan.
-By 2024, this number is expected to increase by 14.5 percent.
-Although this is less than the 23.7 percent growth expected for this field nationwide, this still signifies a substantial increase that will take place over time.
-Additionally, opticians in Michigan earned an annual average of $34,790 in 2017, which is $140 more than what ophthalmic medical technologists earned during that time.
+Data from the Bureau of Labor Statistics (BLS) shows that in 2018 there were about 3,600 people working as opticians in Michigan.
+By 2028, this number is expected to increase by 5 percent.
+Additionally, opticians in Michigan earned an annual average of $35,420 in 2020, which is $3060 less than what ophthalmic medical technologists earned during that time.

 Salaries in Michigan by Occupation